by James McComas (NOSAS)

 Steve told me that there was evidence that the pit was situated next to an old river channel.
 The selection of the site as a burial location may therefore have been prompted by a reverence of water.
 It is possible that before the land improvement of recent centuries the whole area was wet and fen-like.
 Indeed it is still very wet today in the wooded area immediately next to the Loch, known locally as “the cover”.
 It was therefore surmised that this was unlikely to have been an area of settlement, with the surrounding higher ground being more favoured for this.

 As mentioned, no bronze age archaeology is known to have been found previously in the flat land around the village and bay.
-In the nineteenth century two bronze flat axes of early Bronze Age type had been found a mile to the south, near the promontory of Urquhart Castle (see RCAHMS entry).
+In the nineteenth century two bronze flat axes of early Bronze Age type had been reportedly found in the area, near the promontory of Urquhart Castle (see RCAHMS entry).
+However this attribution is now debated.
 A middle Bronze Age blade was also found nearby at a now unknown site (RCAHMS).

 For previously known Bronze age burials we need to look a little further afield.
 Several miles to the North west, a cist was found containing a collared cinerary urn and a bronze razor at a kerb cairn near Balnalick, above Glen Urquhart (RCAHMS).
 A further short cist was also exposed in the mid 90s near Kilmartin Farm above Loch Meikle.
 However this had been almost entirely destroyed (RCAHMS).